Winter Wellness Blueprint: Practical Tips for a Healthier Season

 Embracing Winter Via Hygge

-Allow More Rest & Sleep
+Get More Rest & Sleep

 “Adequate sleep in the winter offers significant benefits for both the body and the brain, primarily by strengthening the immune system, regulating mood, enhancing cognitive function, and supporting metabolism,” Neering shares.
 “The naturally cooler, darker environment in winter can facilitate deeper, more restorative sleep if managed properly.”

-To maximize winter sleep benefits, Neering says, focus on a good sleep hygiene schedule that helps regulate your body's internal clock by balancing melatonin and serotonin production.
+To maximize winter sleep benefits, Neering says, focus on a good sleep schedule that helps regulate your body's internal clock by balancing melatonin and serotonin production.
 This includes:

-- Maximizing your natural daylight exposure as much as possible.
+• Maximizing your natural daylight exposure as much as possible.

-- Considering a "happy light" with 10,000 Lumens used for 15 to 20 minutes upon waking (from October until March).
+• Considering a "happy light" with 10,000 Lumens, used for 15 to 20 minutes upon waking (from October until March).

-- Avoid computer screens and heavy meals before bedtime, opting instead for relaxing activities like reading or meditation.
+• Avoiding computer screens and heavy meals before bedtime, opting instead for relaxing activities like reading or meditation.

-Balancing Exercise with the Season
+Exercise with the Season

-- Yoga, Pilates, or stretching
+• Pilates, yoga, or stretching

-- Strength training at home with body weight (like pushups), resistance bands, and hand-held weights
+• Strength training at home with bodyweight (like pushups), resistance bands, and hand-held weights

-- Lighter cardio, such as indoor walking, bouncing gently on a rebounder, or dancing
+• Lighter cardio, such as indoor walking, bouncing gently on a rebounder, or dancing

 “YouTube offers a wide variety of free exercise programs as well, which allow you to stay cozy and warm inside your home while staying active.
 Or invest in some exercise equipment like a stationary bike, bike peddler, or treadmill,” she adds.